codelion/LRMTokenEconomy/report/report.md

 `llama-3.3-nemotron-super-49b-v1` stands out as the most token efficient open weight model across all domains, while the Magistral models represent an unusual outlier towards the high end.

 We note the continued trend of closed weight reasoning models to improve token efficiency also in non-benchmark domains and suggest this as an important avenue for future open weight models.
+A more densified CoT will also allow for more efficient context usage and may counter context degradation during challenging reasoning tasks.

+## Acknowledgments

+[to be added after final layout]

 # Methods